-The perception of control the individual believes he or she possesses over the development and consequences of an activity is, also, a source of motivation.
-If a person thinks the strategies he can use in solving a problem are enough to bring about a satisfactory outcome, he will feel capable of controlling the development of the activity.
-Conversely, the person who believes the steps which he is about to use in completing a task are not enough to help him succeed has a low perception of control.
+The perception of control the individual believes they possess over the development and consequences of an activity is also a source of motivation.
+Suppose a person thinks the strategies he can use to solve a problem are enough to achieve a satisfactory outcome.
+In that case, he will feel capable of controlling the development of the activity.
+Conversely, the person who believes the steps he is about to use to complete a task are not enough to help him succeed has a low perception of control.

-The factors which influence this type of perception are: he perception of one own’s competence and the causal attributions which the person is making – attribution is the process by which individuals explain the causes of behavior and events.
+The factors which influence this type of perception are the perception of one’s competence and the causal attributions the person is making – attribution is the process by which individuals explain the causes of behaviour and events.

 Every one of these perceptions must be positive in order for the person to make the choice of committing to achieve the goal.
-If a single one of them is negative, the most likely outcome is that the individual doesn’t engage in pursuing the activity.
+If one of them is negative, the most likely outcome is that the individual doesn’t pursue the activity.

-After the choice is made, both cognitive engagement and perseverance are required for obtaining achievement.
+After the choice is made, both cognitive engagement and perseverance are required to obtain achievement.
 Styles of approach can differ from one person to another, but a balance is indeed needed for the task to be successfully completed.

-Rolland Viau ‘s model can be used in a large set of situations and can bring priceless insight on the motives and mechanisms that affect and determine an individual’s motivation to succeed.
+Rolland Viau‘s model can be used in a large set of situations and can bring priceless insight into the motives and mechanisms that affect and determine an individual’s motivation to succeed.

 We strongly recommend that you note down any thoughts related to Motivation, such as linked behaviours, emotions, situations or other associations you make.
 You can later view these in your Dashboard or Reflect pop-ups to compare them with your present behaviours so you can change or adapt them and continue your Evolution.
 Read more about this feature and how it can help you.